-You’ll often head people talking about disclosure checks, DBS checks or even CRB checks, even though that’s old terminology.
+You’ll often hear people talking about disclosure checks, DBS checks or even CRB checks, even though that’s old terminology.
 Although “DBS checks” is perhaps the phrase you’ll hear most often, the Disclosure and Barring Service only operates in England and Wales.
 Due to separate legal systems, there are different ways of getting criminal records checks in each part of the UK.

 England and Wales – DBS